DeadlyCrush/DeadlyTrade/README.md

 # Thank you all.
 Good Luck Exile~!
 Please let me know about any bugs you encounter or if you have any suggestions.
 Thank you for your interest and support.

+## Added - How to fix : Error by high security protection
+Hello, this is DeadlyCursh.
+I received a few bug-report and I was checked and figured out those case with reported user's log and configuration.
+Thank you for all users.

+If you have repeated error please download "DeadlySecurityChecked_Dll.zip (Size 1.62Mb)" and unzip files.
+And overwrite that to installed folder. download "DeadlySecurityChecked_exe_config.zip (Size 1.87Mb)" that contains lastest exe and defualt configuration file if you necessory.

+exe or dll could be deleted by high security protection recently.
+So if in this case you should temporary pause virus protection program when download/extract.
+After that re-check downloaded files whether virus detected or not.

+Thank you all.
+Exile. gl & hf.

+reference. >
+"When downloading or launching the program, you might get some warnings from your security or anti-virus program caused by missing licenses and signatures.
+I will add an international signature to fix that.
+SSH Certification is accepted and is being prepared for Code Signing.
+It will be done before next update."

+Update server, agile board, build passing, issue tracking and etc. all use my personal servers.
+Also international certification is delaying as it is conducted as an individual.
+I will proceed international certification ASAP.